iomz/gserm19-adl/README.md

 This repository is a partial fulfillment ('Practical Work') for the completion of GSERM St.Gallen 2019 "Applied Deep Learning in Python" course.
 The reflection paper can be found [here](https://github.com/iomz/gserm19-adl/releases/download/v1/GSERM_19_Applied_Deep_Learning_in_Python.pdf).

+# Object Detection and Localization with Darknet and Stereo Camera

 ## Overview

 `Explain your data, problem, and what you want to predict (also unsupervised problem is possible)`